24 May 2020

 echo aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaamaaanaaaoaaapaaaqaaaraaasaaataaauaaavaaawaaaxaaayaaazaabbaabcaabdaabeaabfaabgaabhaabiaabjaabkaablaabmaabnaaboaabpaabqaabraabsaabtaabuaabvaabwaabxaabyaabzaacbaaccaacdaaceaacfaacgaachaaciaacjaackaaclaacmaacnaac > /proc/babydev

-Gives a nice kernel panic with RIP=0x6261616862616167
+Gives a nice kernel panic with RIP=0x6261616862616167 which in ascii translates to gaabhaab

 ~$ pwn cyclic -l gaab